nathanthomp/nsquared/COMPILER.md

 C is well-suited for system-level programming, such as writing operating systems, device drivers, and embedded systems.
 Its closeness to hardware allows developers to control low-level details.

+In summary, C’s simplicity, speed, and versatility make it a powerful language for various applications, from system development to high-performance computing

 ### Problems With the C Programming Language

 1. **Memory Management Issues:**